Skip to main content

 GraphQL Server

 To interact with data on the network, start a local GraphQL server by running the command below.
-Note that you have to provide the seed to your did-private-key here — it is also required for performing mutations, covered below.
+Note that you have to provide the private key to your did-private-key

-composedb graphql:server --ceramic-url=http://localhost:7007 --graphiql runtime-composite.json --did-private-key=your_private_key --port=5005
+composedb graphql:server --ceramic-url=http://localhost:7007 --graphiql runtime-composite.json --did-private-key=your-private-key --port=5005

-✏️ Note: You can customize the port by configuring the —-port flag.
+✏️ Note: You can customize the port by configuring the

 The output will display a URL, for example: